- Baby’s first words are often “mama” and “dada” due to repeating sounds.

 At five months, babies usually copy the sounds you make, the laughs, or even your gestures.
 And around six or eight months, babies mix consonants with vowels to make babbling sounds, like “ma ma ma” or “ga ga ga” This is around the time when “mama” and “dada” come in, but it’s usually not until the first year when those words are used intentionally.
 Actually, around 12 or 14 months is when toddlers can say a few words and know what they mean.

 By around 18 months, toddlers normally know and use several stand-alone words.
-Some even put two words together to convey more meaning.
+Some kids even put two words together to convey more meaning.
 Even though at this age their vocabulary is limited, they understand much more than they can speak.
 The two-year mark brings two to four-word sentences and the beginnings of real conversations.
-So much that the only time you won’t hear your little one’s voice will be when he or she is sound asleep!
+So much that the only time you won’t hear your little one’s voice will be when they are sound asleep!

-A great way to stimulate language development is to talk back.
-Respond to your baby’s vocalizations in a serve and return manner, making pauses and listening to what he or she has to say –pretend like you understand and are really having a conversation together!
+A great way to stimulate your baby’s first words is to talk back.
+Respond to your baby’s vocalizations in a serve and return manner, making pauses and listening to what they have to say –pretend you understand and that you are having a conversation together!